 \subsection{The constraint and flux gauge groups}

-The goal of this section is to explicitly characterize the normal subgroup $\Go\subset\G$, which we call the ``constraint gauge group'', defined as the maximal normal subgroup that admits an equivariant momentum map $\Jo$ whose zero-level set coincides with the constraint surface $\C=\bHo^{-1}(0)$.
+The goal of this section is to explicitly characterise the normal subgroup $\Go\subset\G$, which we call the ``constraint gauge group'', defined as the maximal normal subgroup that admits an equivariant momentum map $\Jo$ whose zero-level set coincides with the constraint set $\C=\bHo^{-1}(0)$.
 The identification of $\Go$ is the first main result of this work, and---as we will now explain---it constitutes the foundations of what will follow.

 The constraint group $\Go$, being by construction normal in $\G$, allows us to identify the residual ``flux gauge group'' defined as the quotient $\Gred\doteq \G/\Go$.
 The decomposition of $\G$ into the constraint and flux gauge groups, $\Go$ and $\Gred$, allows us to adopt a reduction-by-stages approach to understand the structure of the space of constrained fields modulo \emph{all} gauge transformations, $\C/\G$.